BoolSPL/BSbox-tools/README.md

 ### How do I get started using BSbox-tools?

 For the windows user there need to be have install <a href="https://www.microsoft.com/en-us/download/details.aspx?id=40784">Visual C++ Redistributable Packages for Visual Studio 2013</a> to be able to run and use the BSbox-tools.

 There is possibility to rebuild the BSbox-tools from the source code.
 Have in mind that BSbox-tools is developed on Visual Studio 2013.
-In order to rebuild BSbox-tools you need to have BoolSPL library (v0.2) (BoolSPL is implemented as a C++ header library) and there is timer function that is use from Boost C++ Libraries.
+In order to rebuild BSbox-tools you need to have BoolSPL library (v0.2) (BoolSPL is implemented as a C++ header library) and there is timer function that is use from <a href="https://www.boost.org/">Boost C++ Libraries</a>.

+###Reference and Publications related to the BSbox-tools

+[1] D. Bikov and I. Bouyukliev, BoolSPLG: A library with parallel algorithms for Boolean functions and S-boxes for GPU, preprint.
+[2] D. Bikov, I. Bouyukliev, Parallel Fast Walsh Transform Algorithm and its implementation with CUDA on GPUs.
+Cybernetics and Information Technologies.
+Cybernetics and Information Technologies 18, 21–43 (2018). http://www.cit.iit.bas.bg/CIT_2018/v-18-5s/04_paper.pdf
+[3] D. Bikov and I. Bouyukliev, Parallel Fast Mobius (Reed-Muller) Transform and its Implementation with CUDA on GPUs, Proceedings of PASCO 2017, Kaiserslautern, Germany, Germany — July 23 - 24, 2017, ISBN: 978-1-4503-5288-8 (improvement presented in this publication are implemented in v0.2 BoolSPL library) https://dlp5.acm.org/citation.cfm?id=3115941
+[4] D. Bikov and I. Bouyukliev, BoolSPLG: A library with parallel algorithms for Boolean functions and S-boxes for GPU, Poster session, PUMPS+AI 2018, Barcelona, Spain.
+[5] CUDA homepage, Availaible on: https://developer.nvidia.com/cuda-zone

+### Additional - Reference and Publications related to the BSbox-tools

+[1] I. Bouyukliev, D, Bikov, Applications of the binary representation of integers in algorithms for boolean functions, Proceedings of the Forty Fourth Spring Conference of the Union of Bulgarian Mathematicians SOK “Kamchia”, (2015), pp.161-166, ISSN: 1313-3330 https://core.ac.uk/download/pdf/149219587.pdf
+[2] D. Bikov, I. Bouyukliev, Walsh Transform Algorithm and its Parallel Implementation with CUDA on GPUs, Proceedings of 25 YEARS FACULTY OF MATHEMATICS AND INFORMATICS, Veliko Tarnovo, Bulgaria, (2015), pp. 29-34, ISBN: 978-619-00-0419-6
+[3] D. Bikov, I. Bouyukliev, A. Stojanova, Beneﬁt of Using Shared Memory in Implementation of Parallel FWT Algorithm with CUDA C on GPUs, Proceedings of 7th International Conference Information Technologies and Education Development, Zrenjanin, Serbia, (2016) pp.250-256, ISBN 978-86-7672-285-3
+[4] I. Bouyukliev, D. Bikov, S. Bouyuklieva, S-Boxes from Binary Quasi-Cyclic Codes, Electronic Notes in Discrete Mathematics Volume 57, (2017), pp. 67–72 https://www.sciencedirect.com/science/article/abs/pii/S1571065317300124
+[5] D. Bikov, I. Bouyukliev and S. Bouyuklieva, 2019.
+Bijective S-boxes of different sizes obtained from quasi-cyclic codes.
+Journal of Algebra Combinatorics Discrete Structures and Applications, 6(3), pp.123-134. http://jm.jacodesmath.com/index.php/jacodesmath/article/view/212

+#### If you have any questions or comments, please do not hesitate to email at dusan.bikov@ugd.edu.mk or iliyab@math.bas.bg